Darxo/Hardened/README.md

 - **Offhand Training** is completely reworked.
 It now reduces the AP cost of tool skills by 1.
 Wielding a tool in your offhand no longer disables **Double Grip** and while wielding a tool in your offhand, the first successful attack each turn, will stagger your target
 - **Onslaught** no longer has a shared cooldown with other brothers who have this perk
 - **Opportunist** is completely reworked.
 After moving 3 tiles during your turn, it grants a -5 Action Point discount throwing attacks, until you use a throwing attack, wait or end your turn.
 Moving on all terrain costs -2 Fatigue, just like the **Athletic** Trait
+- **Pattern Recognition** now increases Melee Skill and Melee Defense by +2 for each stack (instead of +3 for the first 5 stacks and +1 for any further stack)
 - **Phalanx** is completely reworked.
-It grants +1 Reach for every adjacent ally with a shield. **Shieldwall** no longer ends, while an adjacent brother also has **Shieldwall** active
+It grants +1 Reach for every adjacent ally with a shield. **Shieldwall** no longer ends, while an adjacent brother also has **Shieldwall** active.
+It gains a new perk icon
 - **Poise** is now called **Flexible** and is completely reworked: It now reduces damage which ignores Armor by 60%.
 This is reduced by 1% for each combined helmet and body armor weight.
 You take 2% less Armor Damage from Attacks for every 5 Initiative you have, up to a maximum of 40%.
 - **Polearm Mastery** no longer reduces the Action Point cost of 2 handed reach weapons by 1.
 It now grants +15% chance to hit for **Repel** and **Hook**.
 - **Professional** now reduces the experience gained by 5%
 - **Quickhands** can now also swap two two-handed weapons, just like in Vanilla.
 It now stacks with other effects that grant free swaps
 - **Rally the Troops** can now also be used even the user was already rallied by someone else this round
 - **Rattle** is now called **Full Force** and has been completely reworked.
-It now causes you to spend all remaining Action Points whenever you attack during your turn and gain 10% more Damage and 10% more Shield Samage per Action Point spent.
+It now causes you to spend all remaining Action Points whenever you attack during your turn and gain 8% more Damage and 8% more Shield Samage per Action Point spent.
 The effect is double for one-handed weapons
 - **Rebuke** is completely reworked.
 It now grants the **Rebuke Effect** whenever an opponent misses a melee attack against you while it's not your turn, until the start of your next turn.
-This effect reduces your damage by 25% but will make you retaliate every melee attack miss against you.
+This effect reduces your damage by 25% but will make you retaliate every melee attack miss against you
+- **Resilient** is completely reworked: Negative status effects on you last -1 turn (to a minimum of 1).
+Whenever **stunned** expires on you, become immune to being stunned until the start of your next turn
 - **Rising Star** now only grants 20% experience until you are level 12.
 It now grants +2 Perk Points at Level 12, instead of 5 levels after picking the perk
 - **Rush of Battle** is completely reworked.
 While adjacent to an ally and an enemy, gain 20% more Injury Threshold per adjacent enemy and Skills cost 10% less Fatigue per adjacent ally
 - **Sanguinary** is completely reworked.
 It now causes your Cleaver Attacks to apply 5 additional bleed stacks, if the attack applied at least one bleed stack